BeZ bileta

-beZ bileta is a Belarusian alternative rock band from Minsk active since 1998.
+beZ bileta is a Belarusian alternative rock band from Minsk, active since 1998.

 History

 The group was formed in Minsk by Vitaly Artist in 1998.
 Having started with folk songs in Belarusian, by 2004, the band moved on to a more complex electronic and indie rock style.

 beZ bileta have won the Rock Coronation Belarusian Music Award on several occasions, including in 2000 as "Discovery of the Year", "Song of the Year" in 2001 for their hit "My Motherland Belarus", and in 2009, where they received the main prize, the "Rock Crown", as well as prizes in the categories "Album of the Year" and "Video of the Year".

 The band has performed at numerous festivals, both at home and abroad, including at Slavianski Bazaar in Vitebsk (Belarus), Basovišča (Poland), Fiesta Borealis (Poland—together with Hair Peace Salon and Jitters), Spirit of Woodstock (Italy), and Good-By (Germany).

 At the Lira national music awards of 2012, presented by the Ministry of Culture of the Republic of Belarus and Capital TV, the band was honored in the category "Best Live Show".

+In 2019, the group's founder announced the end of its activities.
+The band concluded its 20-year career with a concert at the Minsk-Arena.
+Vitaly Artist later stated that his departure from the stage was merely a "sabbatical".
+In 2025, the group released a new song.